npredey/FacilityManagementSystem/README.md

     – Discover other objects that facilitate implementing responsibilities.
     – Make available all client interfaces/services specified in the specification document (Facility, Facility Use, and Facility Maintenance Client Interfaces).

+In part two of the project, we changed the object dependency and collaboration management from directly instantiating to Dependency Injection container (Spring).
+This is located in the app_context.xml file.